mozilla/payments-ui/README.md

 ### Dependency installation and updates

 Install [grunt-cli](http://gruntjs.com/)
-globally with `npm install -g grunt-cli`
+globally with `npm install -g grunt-cli`.
 Then run `npm install` to install the local deps needed for development.

+Dependencies are automatically kept up-to-date using [greenkeeper](http://greenkeeper.io/).

 #### npm deps only